astronomer/docs/astro/manage-connections-variables.md

 **Benefits**

-- The UI helps you correctly format and test your connections
+- The UI has features for correctly formatting and testing your connections.
-- The UI also allows you to import/export your variables to/from Airflow
-- Useful in generating the URI/JSON format connection string for storing in a Secrets Manager
-- Ability to export connections and variables using API
+- You can export your variables from the Airflow UI, as well as import them to the Airflow UI from a json file.
-- Connections and variables are encrypted and stored in the Airflow metadata database
+- Connections and variables are encrypted and stored in the Airflow metadata database.

 **Limitations**